nlaquerre/NginX-Postgres-N.js-STACK/NginX/DESIGN_NOTES--NginX.md

 <b>3)</b> - There are two templates for all block configuration files.
 Static web content and API.
 They both use ports 80/443 and are encrypted the exact same way.

-&nbsp;&nbsp;&nbsp;<b>a</b>-nlaquerregis.com: This root domain includes [www.] because of configuration of the /etc/hosts file.
+&nbsp;&nbsp;&nbsp;<b>a</b>-nlaquerregis.com: This root domain includes [www.] by supplement configuration to the /etc/hosts file.
 As of now this forwards to my older portfolio.

 &nbsp;&nbsp;&nbsp;<b>b</b>-coding.nlaquerregis.com: This acts as my primary development subdomain.